varnish/Varnish-Book/varnish_book.rst

    This documentation provides you extended details on the topics covered in this book and more.
    To access to this documentation, please visit http://varnish-software.com/resources.

    ..
+Ubuntu

+   The Varnish installation described in this book uses Ubuntu Linux 14.04 LTS (trusty), therefore most of the commands instructed in this book are for this Linux distribution.
+   We point out some differences on how to configure Varnish for other Linux distributions, but you should reference your linux distribution's documentation for more details.

+   ..
 Installation required

    To complete this book, you need the following installation: